Posting staff abroad

 You must respect the ‘posting' rules if:

-- your business has a contract with business partners in other EU countries (In this case, the 28 EU countries + Iceland, Norway, Liechtenstein and Switzerland.) and your staff need to go to that EU country for a specific period for the purposes of providing services
+- your business has a contract with business partners in other EU countries (In this case, the 27 EU member states) and your staff need to go to that EU country for a specific period for the purposes of providing services

 - you send a staff member to a business you own in another EU country

 In both cases, there must be an employment relationship between you and the person being posted.